 A study used Nd: YAG lasers in two different intensities for striae alba (white stretch marks) and striae Rubra (red stretch marks).
 The study reported improvement in white stretch marks at a higher energy of 100 J/cm2 and red stretch marks with a lower intensity of 75 J/cm2.

-The results were evaluated after four sessions and on 45 patients between the ages of 11 and 36 years with Fitzpatrick skin types III-IV (5).
+The results were evaluated after four sessions and on 45 patients between the ages of 11 and 36 years with Fitzpatrick skin typesi XA scientific skin tone scale used to classify skin coloring and skin’s response to ultraviolet radiation of the sun.
+III-IV (6).

 6. Er: YAG Laser